Funeral Costs

 Digital Rituals

-As of 2025, 64% of religious funerals include a livestreaming component.
-While some houses of worship include this for free, others charge a "tech fee" of $200–$400.
-This matters for global faith communities where family members may be scattered across continents.
+A growing share of religious funerals now include a livestreaming component.
+While some houses of worship include this at no charge, others charge a "tech fee" of $200–$400.
+This matters for faith communities where family members may be scattered across the country or overseas.

 Human Composting

-This eco-friendly alternative is now legal in over 12 states.
+This eco-friendly alternative is now legal in a growing number of U.S. states.
 It has sparked new theological debates, particularly in Christian and Buddhist circles, regarding its compatibility with resurrection and the soul's transition.

-Key point: Utilizing community cooperatives or "Bereavement Committees" can often reduce the cost of a traditional religious funeral by 30% through negotiated group rates with local funeral homes.
+Key point: Utilizing community cooperatives or "Bereavement Committees" can often meaningfully reduce the cost of a traditional religious funeral through negotiated group rates with local funeral homes.

 Real-World Examples of Faith Funeral Costs